phidatahq/aws-ml-server-template/README.md

-## Api Server
+## ML Server

-This repo contains the code for an API server with 2 environments:
+This repo contains the code for a ML server with 2 environments:

 1. dev: A development env running on docker
 2. prd: A production env running on AWS ECS